Belonging, Connection and Nature: Coming Home Together

 Awakening from the delusion of separation through practice and inquiry we will explore belonging , connection and nature to reveal what supports us in coming home to our hearts, coming home to interdependence.
 Grounded in foundational Dharma teachings, we will offer traditional sitting and walking instruction as well as daily opportunities to practice in wild nature together.
 This is a silent retreat but we will also engage in inquiry and sharing through structured, guided relational practice as part of the context of the retreat.

-Special Note for this retreat: To achieve a supportive retreat container for this experience, we will be accepting a certain number of registrations for both those who identify as people of color and for those who do not self-identify as people of color.
+Special Note for this retreat: **To achieve the desired retreat container for this experience, we are currently only accepting registrations for people of color.
+For anyone who does not identify as a person of color, please email firstname.lastname@example.org to be added to the wait list.
+Kindly note “Wait List-Belonging Retreat” in the subject line.
 This will ensure a rich, diverse and balanced group for the retreat.
 Thank you for your understanding.

 Sebene Selassie is a dharma teacher and transformational coach.
 She began studying Buddhism over 25 years ago as an undergrad at McGill University where she received a BA in Comparative Religious Studies and Women’s Studies.
 Sebene is a graduate of the Community Dharma Leader (CDL4) program at Spirit Rock and continues her training with Thanissara and Kittisaro.
 She is the former Executive Director of New York Insight Meditation Center and serves on the board of the Barre Center for Buddhist Studies and the leadership council of Sacred Mountain Sangha.
 Sebene is passionate about making the dharma accessible and relevant for our…